MasterprojectRK/HiCPrediction/README.md

 Optionally a CSV-file can be defined as output for the evaluation metrics.

 Options:
- * -bf, --baseFile PATH            Base file with binned proteins for given cell line and resolution, can be created with createBaseFile.  [required]
+ * -bf, --baseFile PATH            Base file with binned proteins for the prediction target (see -psp below), can be created with createBaseFile.  [required]
  * -rfp, --resultsFilePath TEXT    File where to store evaluation metrics.
 If not set no evaluation is executed
  * -pod, --predictionOutputDirectory PATH